 The release concert for "The Key" took place on Wednesday October 12th in the Södra Teatern.
 A true spectacle — a feast for the ears, eyes and soul.
 A night to remember!

 AD - Denmark

 Alan Morrison's 2016 CD album, "The Key".
 All original songs.
 Made in Sweden, it has 14 tracks with 22 musicians playing 34 instruments, including string quartet, woodwind and brass.
 The style is folk-rock/ contemporary folk/ alt. country plus psychedelic pop, raging punk, ballads with a country touch, medieval folk, Dixieland swing, tender orchestral show-tunes and a stunning hymn-like choral climax on the title track.
 A number of the songs can be called "inspirational".
-You'll get 16 files.
+You'll get 18 files.
 14 MP3 tracks plus JPG images of the front and rear album cover as well as the album booklet and a file with a little paragraph about each song!

 You can also freely download the album booklet containing all lyrics and credits can be downloaded at this link, along with a file with a little paragraph about each song.